pllab/scheme2beam/research/bytecode.md

 - [Erlang abstract format](http://erlang.org/doc/apps/erts/absform.html)
 - [Implementing languages on the BEAM (video)](https://www.youtube.com/watch?v=qm0mbQbc9Kc)
 - [Core Erlang source](https://github.com/erlang/otp/blob/master/lib/compiler/src/cerl.erl)
-	- Unfortunately, reading the source code for the `cerl` module is the closing thing we have to an up-to-date "specification" for Core Erlang.
+	- Unfortunately, reading the source code for the `cerl` module is the closest thing we have to an up-to-date "specification" for Core Erlang.
 But due to the simplicity of the IR, this isn't terrible.
 It just may make debugging malformed Core Erlang a little tricky.
-Luckily there seem to be a good amount of other resources about Core Erlang out there.
+Luckily there seems to be a good amount of other resources about Core Erlang out there.